tekhnus/misc/funny/zlisp/README.md

 History:

-In April 2013, I started working on a small lisp implementation, but I abandoned it almost immediately.
+April 2013: started working on a small lisp implementation, but abandoned it almost immediately.

-In June 2021, I started writing a new lisp from scratch.
+June 2021: started writing a new lisp from scratch.
-The most basic stuff is implemented: functions, macros, quasiquotes, etc. Dynamically loading shared libraries and calling functions from them is also possible.
+The most basic stuff is done: functions, macros, quasiquotes, etc. Also, dynamic loading of shared libraries and calling functions from them is implemented.

+August 2021: coroutines are added.
+In order to achieve that, the evaluation is completely redesigned and mostly separated into two phases: compilation into a bytecode for a simple stack machine and bytecode evaluation.
+Classical macros are replaced by preprocessing.

+January 2022: required modules and subroutines are now compiled at compile-time instead of run-time;
+thus, bytecode compilation and evaluation are completely separated.
+The frontend (perfming module searching and source code preprocessing) is separated from the compiler.
+The base language, the bytecode and the process of compiling the former into the latter are now host-agnostic.